riyadattani/CV/README.md

 From analysing economic models during my economics degree to dealing with tax fraud in accordance with UK law, my diverse background has shaped my passion of deciphering practical problems, creatively building useful solutions while continuously learning and growing with like-minded individuals.

 I gravitated to the tech industry because I am an advocate of effectively and ethically using technology to positively impact economic, social and environmental change.
-I am driven to be a part of this by utilizing my programming processes paired with my problem solving skills to develop high-quality code for meaningful ideas or dilemmas.
+I am driven to be a part of this by utilizing my programming processes paired with my problem-solving skills to develop high-quality code for meaningful ideas or dilemmas.

 I recently graduated from [Makers Academy](https://makers.tech/), an intensive software bootcamp, where I up-skilled and established a strong foundation of programming concepts, processes and agile practices.
 I am looking to kickstart my tech career in a growth mindset atmosphere where I can be challenged.